ironlens/zraii/README.md

-# zraii
+# zraii - Web extension security analyzer
-Web-browser Extension Security Analyzer

-This tool is a WIP and is designed to analyze browser extensions (chrome at the moment) to see how they utilize the permissions they have been granted.
+Zraii is designed to speed the process of analyzing web browser extensions, plugins and add-ons.
+It sifts through extension files, manifests and configurations to build a profile on the extension and how it operates.
+This information can help you as you review extensions for security issues

+Presently Zraii can work with Chrome extensions and will analyze all of the extensions that you have installed

-Prep for use:
+# Prep for use:
 - Install virtualenv (sudo pip virtualenv)
 - Activate your virtual environment (source /path/to/virtual_env/bin/activate)
 - pip install -r requirements.txt

-Use:
+# Use:

-To examine all plugins on your system:
+To examine all plugins/extensions installed in Chrome on your system:
+- python zraii.py chrome

+#Future:
+Examine a specific plugin (chrome):
-- python zraii.py
+- python zraii.py chrome /path/to/extension

-To examine a specific plugin:
+Examine a specific plugin (firefox):
-- python zraii.py /path/to/extension
+- python zraii.py firefox /path/to/extension

+Examine all plugins installed in firefox on your system:
+- python zraii.py firefox